 The Task Force reviewed a number of studies on the potential benefits and harms of lung cancer screening, including results from the National Lung Screening Trial, a very large and important study of more than 50,000 people.
 The Task Force found that low-dose CT scans more accurately identify early stage cancer than other screening tests.
 They also found that many lung cancer deaths can be prevented by screening high-risk people every year.

 “After spending 20 years researching better ways to treat people with lung cancer, I am convinced that prevention and early detection are the best ways to have a major impact on the high mortality associated with the disease.
 The recent data on CT screening for lung cancer promises to reduce the number of deaths from lung cancer; all high-risk smokers should be encouraged to seek counseling and potential screening through comprehensive screening programs, such as the one offered at the University of Michigan,” says Gregory Kalemkerian, M.D., professor of internal medicine and director of the U-M Multidisciplinary Lung Cancer Clinic.

-Dr. Kazerooni and Dr. Arenberg talk about lung cancer screening, including risks and benefits, on YouTube: Lung Cancer Screening
+- Dr. Kazerooni and Dr. Arenberg talk about lung cancer screening on YouTube: Lung Cancer Screening

 U-M’s Lung Cancer Screening Clinic is a special clinic designed to meet the recommendation from the National Comprehensive Cancer Network to screen high risk patients.
 Recent research has shown that people aged 55-75 who currently smoke, or have smoked at least 30 pack years (1 pack of cigarettes a day for 30 years) can reduce their chances of dying from lung cancer by undergoing a process of screening.
 As with many cancers, the earlier it is detected, the better the chance for success.